 The preparation of consolidated financial statements in conformity with IFRS requires the Corporation to make estimates, judgments, and assumptions that affect the reported amounts of assets and liabilities and disclosure of assets and liabilities at the date of the unaudited condensed consolidated interim financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ materially from those estimates.
-These unaudited condensed interim consolidated financial statements include estimates that, by their nature, are uncertain.
-The impacts of such estimates are pervasive throughout the interim condensed consolidated financial statements, and may require accounting adjustments based on future occurrences.
+These unaudited condensed consolidated interim financial statements include estimates that, by their nature, are uncertain.
+The impacts of such estimates are pervasive throughout the unaudited condensed consolidated interim financial statements, and may require accounting adjustments based on future occurrences.

-In preparing these unaudited condensed consolidated interim financial statements, the significant judgments made by management in applying the Corporation's accounting policies, basis of consolidation and the key sources of estimation uncertainty were the same as those that applied to the audited consolidated financial statements for the year ended April 30, 2015.
+In preparing these unaudited condensed consolidated interim financial statements, the significant judgments made by management in applying the Corporation's accounting policies, basis of consolidation and the key sources of estimation uncertainty were the same as those that applied to the audited consolidated financial statements for the year ended April 30, 2015, other than as noted.